peter88213/nv_fr/README.md

 ## Credits

-The French translations of the user interface are provided by .
+- The French translations of the user interface are provided by .
+- The novelibre logo is made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
+- The flag icon is from [Flaticon.com](https://www.flaticon.com/free-icons/flag).

 ---